nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject11/README.md

 ![01](https://raw.githubusercontent.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject11/main/images/01.png)

 ### Step 3: Ingest Raw Data

-In this step, the raw data is loaded into a table to make it accessible for subsequent processing.
-However, during our data exploration, we noticed that the header is not stored with the data.
+In this step, the raw data is loaded into a table using the script [Ingest songs data.py](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject11/blob/main/Ingest%20songs%20data.py).
+This process makes the data accessible for subsequent processing.
+However, during our data exploration, we observed that the header is not stored with the data.
 Therefore, it becomes necessary to explicitly define the schema, as demonstrated in the following example.

 ![02](https://raw.githubusercontent.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject11/main/images/02.png)